 For your needs, rigid absorption from 4-8″ thickness is best.
 You can also use pink fluffy beyond 8″ but it’ll take up more space.
 How you find where to put it is: be at your listening position and have a friend slide a mirror over your ceiling and side walls.
 Wherever you can see your speakers is where you need the put your treatment.
 In practice, this tends to be half way between you but make sure to look for both speakers.

 By doing this, you create what’s known as a Reflection Free Zone, RFZ for short, and you get better clarity and stereo imaging as well as a more accurate frequency response.
-If you’re into graphs, I’m borrowing an image from Sound On Sound.
+If you’re into graphs, I’m borrowing a very nice image from Sound On Sound.
 In it, you can see that the treatment kills the sonic reflections that would ordinarily blend with your direct signal.

 What About That Bass?

 For studios of all kinds, bass is usually a problem.
 Whether it’s a dance studio, home studio, or professional studio, you’re going to need a lot of treatment.
 How much?
 It depends on several factors.

 The harder your walls are, the more they reflect sound and the more the room functions as an echo chamber.
 If your walls are soft, the sound leaks out and you get a shorter decay.
 Even if, however, your walls were made of paper, that bass is going to bounce off of something and come back to haunt you.

 To keep it simple, even several well-placed 4-8″ rigid panels will practically solve your needs.
 If you want to get more extreme then super chunks made of pink fluffy or even rigid absorption will power down your modal issues.
 At first, you want to focus on corner placement – all 12 of them in a rectangular room.
 Later, or especially once you’ve taken an acoustic measurement or three, you can more truly ‘tune’ your room by placing absorbers on surfaces which correlate to your worst modal issues.